oist/LabVIEW_Dockerfiles/README.md

 Scripts are written using PowerShell for use on Windows, although should in general be possible to execute using PowerShell Core on non-Windows platforms (untested).\
 At present, testing has been done exclusively on a Windows 10 host.

+## Host OS Requirements

+The key requirement for the host system is that it be able to run Windows Docker containers.\
+The simplest way to set this up on a Windows 10 or 11 host is using Docker Desktop for Windows with HyperV isolation, which also requires the availability of HyperV on the host system.\
+In this case, a wider range of host OS versions and container base images can be used - the requirement is only that the base image be the same or older than the host OS version.

+If HyperV is unavailable or undesirable, containers can be run on Windows using "process isolation", but this has much stricter requirements on the host OS - in particular, the images from which your containers run must be based on the same OS version.
+Further information about this case can be found here: [Docker on Windows without Hyper-V](https://poweruser.blog/docker-on-windows-10-without-hyper-v-a529897ed1cc).\
+This Microsoft documentation page ([Windows container version compatibility](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility?tabs=windows-server-2022%2Cwindows-10-21H1)) lists the possible combinations of Docker Host OS and image OS - each version of Windows Server since 2016 has one matching container base image, but for "Windows Client host OS" (Windows 10, 11), there are fewer options available.
+Check the linked page for up-to-date information.

+If using process isolation without HyperV, you may need to adjust the FROM line in the `Dockerfile.GoCD_Base` dockerfile, in order to match your installed system OS version.\
+Available tags can be found on the [DockerHub (Windows base OS images)](https://hub.docker.com/_/microsoft-windows-base-os-images) page.

+The rest of this README assumes that you have a functioning Windows Docker engine.
+To test this, you can run commands like those suggested here: [Get started: Run your first Windows container](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/run-your-first-container).

 ## Serial Numbers and Activation

 To activate LabVIEW, a serial number must be passed as a build argument to the dockerfiles.